 Great nutrition can never be overlooked or downplayed when it comes to achieving a flat stomach.

-It goes without saying that there is great importance in having a regular exercise program that involves cardio, abdominal training and high-intensity exercise worked into your weekly schedule, however, an even greater importance needs to be placed on what you eat, in order to achieve a flat stomach and remove bloating.
+Although it's important to have a regular exercise program that involves cardio and resistance training, even greater importance needs to be placed on what you eat, to achieve a flat stomach and eliminate bloating.